-Reopened after a month-long renovation in late March 2017, Sumiyakiya Nishi-Azabu is the go-to place for some very succulent halal yakiniku with a Korean twist.
-Our visit on a Wednesday night, a week after the reopening, wasn't without hiccups – a tour group of 12 suddenly turned up with 18 people, meaning that we ended up having to wait outside for over 30 minutes despite having a reservation – but the food and value are good enough to make you somewhat forget any false starts (we'll put it down to growing pains).
-You can order cuts of halal wagyu and side dishes à la carte, but it's a much better idea to stick to their recommended 'course' menus.
+Sumiyakiya Nishi-Azabu is the go-to place for some very succulent halal yakiniku with a Korean twist.
+Our visit on a Wednesday night, a week after their reopening in early 2017, wasn't without hiccups – a tour group of 12 suddenly turned up with 18 people, meaning that we ended up having to wait outside for over 30 minutes despite having a reservation – but the food and value are good enough to make you somewhat forget any false starts (we'll put it down to growing pains).
+You can order cuts of halal wagyu and side dishes à la carte, but for convenience's sake, you can just stick to their recommended 'course' menus.

 The marinated meat (halal wagyu) was perfectly seasoned, and their homemade kimchi (to ensure all ingredients are halal) and pancake also scored high points with our tasting team.
 The only downside was that the salad leaves were presented halfway through the meal, meaning we'd already devoured part of the meat before we could start wrapping properly.

 The menu has changed a bit over the years, with a strict focus on wagyu meat making way for a wider range of cuisines, including a rather extensive selection of Sri Lankan and Indian curries, biryanis and more.
 We can't speak for their quality, but it's certainly a more unorthodox way to mix & match your meal – one we suspect is a hit with the clientele, which is a mix of locals and tourists.
 Note alcohol can be ordered on request.